DannyVogel/nuxt_gameState/README.md

 - User authentication
 - Search for games
 - Add games to played or to play lists
+- Infinite scroll for list pages
 - View screenshots; add status and comments to games
 - Mobile first design

 ## To Do

 - Add to list error handling and toasts
+- Infinite scroll for search results
+- Paginate search results
-- Game data update on edit
+- Game list update on edit
-- Complete logged out homepage
 - Include game list filters in games to play or only sorting switcher
-- Redesign login/logged in modal (use slideover?)
-- Paginate search results
-- Pagination for games in lists
 - Include videos in game details
 - Add user game ratings
 - Add user game reviews?